Kerala snakebite murder: Incident

 Uthra was a disabled young housewife who had been married for two years, and was the mother of a one-year-old son.
 At the time, Uthra was recovering from a previous Russell's viper bite, inflicted on 2 March 2020, two months prior at her husband's home near Adoor, and she was living in her parents' home during her recovery.
 The viper bite caused her to be completely bed-ridden for around 52 days, and she had to undergo plastic surgery to repair the damage.

-She was found unconscious in her bedroom in her parents' home when her mother came to call her in the morning.
+She was found unconscious in her bedroom in her parents' home when her mother called on her in the morning.
 It appeared that she had been bitten by a snake during the night of 6 May 2020.
 Uthra died the next day, 7 May 2020.
 A large Indian cobra was found in the bedroom that she shared with her husband.

 According to Uthra's mother, Manimegalai, her daughter and Sooraj went to bed after dinner.
 The next morning Sooraj, usually a late riser, woke up unusually early and went outside.
 However, Uthra didn't wake up at her usual time.
 Her mother went into her room and found Uthra unconscious.
 Later, the room was searched, and the cobra was discovered and killed.

 Complaint and evidence

 One week after his daughter's death, Uthra's father, Vijayasenan, contacted police, stating that he suspected foul play in his daughter's death.
 He filed a complaint on 21 May to Kerala Police, calling it an unnatural death.
 Her parents stated that, because Uthra and her husband were sleeping in an air-conditioned room, it would have been difficult for the cobra to enter the room without being detected.

 Uthra had already informed her parents about Sooraj Kumar's expertise in handling venomous snakes.
 Approximately two months prior to her death from the cobra bite, Uthra had been bitten by a Russell's viper.

-The combination of the two incidents caused police to suspect Soorag Kumar's involvement in this case.
+The combination of the two incidents caused police to suspect Sooraj Kumar's involvement in this case.

 Noted snake expert Vava Suresh took interest in the incident.
 After visiting both homes, he recommended that Uthra's family contact the police.
 Later, Vava Suresh gave his expert testimony and statement to the police.
-In the first snakebite incident, he said that a Russell's viper would have been unable to reach the second story room in her husband's home, where Uthra received the first snake bite.
+In the first snakebite incident, he said that a Russell's viper would have been unable to reach the second storey room in her husband's home, where Uthra received the first snake bite.
 In regards to the second, fatal bite, Vava Suresh also noted that it would have been difficult for the cobra to enter the air-conditioned room in Uthra's parents' home unaided.
 He surmised that the cobra may have been "hurt", as a means of forcing it to bite the sleeping woman.